HadiJahanshahi/Replication-HDP/Codes/README.md

 # Codes
-All the codes are written in R.
+All the codes are written in **R Language**.
+For a better presentation, Jupyter notebook is used.
+Therefore, the file types are .ipynb.

 **Prerequisite Libraries**: